-The REVIVE Alternative Education Program is designed to meet the academic, social, and/or emotional needs of students which hinder their progress towards high school graduation.
-The REVIVE Program offers small classes on a full-time or part-time basis.
-Academic classes are self-paced using Edgenuity online classes and/or North Dakota Center for Distance Education paper packets.
-Students are expected to earn academic credit and participate in class activities to earn additional PE/Health and/or electives credits.
+With a small student to staff ratio, the REVIVE Alternative Education Program is designed to meet the academic, social, and/or emotional needs of students which hinder their progress toward high school graduation.
+The REVIVE Program offers self-paced academic classes.
+Students take Edgenuity online classes, North Dakota Center for Distance Education paper packets classes, and/or Flipped Math classes which combine online instructional videos and paper packet work.
+Students are expected to earn academic credit and participate in class activities to earn additional PE/Health and/or elective credit.
 Individual and group counseling will be provided and social/emotional skills will be taught.
-Students are to conduct themselves in an appropriate manner during class and show respect to all students and staff at all times.